-This is undoubtedly the city's most unique and macabre artifact.
-It's a human form made of iron bands designed to hold the body of an executed criminal for the purpose of public display.
+This is arguably the city's most macabre artifact.
+It's a human form made of iron bands designed to publicly display an executed criminal.
 The device more or less held the rotting corpse together for several weeks.
-The 18th century artifact at the Atwater Kent Museum is America's only complete gibbet.
+The 18th Century artifact at the Atwater Kent Museum is America's only complete gibbet.
 A partial gibbet survives in a museum in Salem, Mass.
 The primary meaning of the word "gibbet" is simply a gallows.
 The steel frame to display the culprit's body is properly called a "gibbet iron."
 But there are references to displaying the body as "gibbeting" and soon the steel frame, itself, was also called "a gibbet."

 It was a European custom transferred to the New World.
 Gibbeting was saved for crimes our colonial ancestors considered the most heinous: a wife who murdered her husband, a slave who killed his master or mistress or for pirates.